 Here are some places where you can include system integration:

 - Billing: Clients want to know how much a treatment or a night in the hospital costs.
 This ensures transparency and eliminates the need to talk to someone when your patients had just experienced something traumatic.
 A little breathing space can be healthy.

-- Scheduling: Numerous online scheduling systems can be integrated into your establishment’s system.
-Where patients can simply look at a chart that shows the availability of a patient’s attending doctor.
-It reduces time-consuming conversations between a scheduling agent and a patient.
-While quickly and efficiently the patient when their doctor is to attend to their needs.
+- Scheduling: Numerous online scheduling solutions can be integrated into your establishment’s system.
+This is convenient because patients can simply look at a chart that shows the attending doctor’s availability, thus reducing time-consuming conversations between a scheduling agent and the patient.

 3. Clear Communication